-To do so, go in Configuration \rightarrow Network Configuration \rightarrow Networks \rightarrow Fencing, then check Passthrough and add the Identity Provider domain name to the Passhtroughs list.
+To do so, go in Configuration $\rightarrow$ Network Configuration $\rightarrow$ Networks $\rightarrow$ Fencing, then check Passthroughs and add the Identity Provider domain name to the Passthroughs list.

-Next, restart iptables and pfdns to apply your new passthroughs.
+Next, restart iptables and pfdns services to apply your new passthroughs.

+13.5.
 Billing Engine